yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 var reminder = "Take the dogs for a walk"
 ```

-To define a variable, we use the `var` keyword followed by a name we choose for the variable.
+To define a variable, we use the `var` keyword, followed by a name we choose for the variable.
 Notice that all of the variables start with a lowercase letter.
-If you are choosing a variable name that has two words, uppercase the first letter of the second word.
+If you're making a variable name that has two words, uppercase the first letter of the second word.
 This is called `camelCase`.

 After naming the variable, we use the `=` sign to show what value the variable will hold.